WebAssembly/WASI/Contributing.md

 During this phase:

    * One or more implementations proceed on prototyping the API.
-   * A plan is developed for how the phase 4 acceptance criteria will be met.
+   * A plan is developed for how the portability criteria will be met.

 ## 3. Implementation Phase [WASI Subgroup]

 Entry requirements:

-   * The phase 4 acceptance criteria must be either met or there must be a plan for how they're expected to be met.
+   * The portability criteria must be either met or there must be a plan for how they're expected to be met.
    * All dependencies of the wit descriptions must have reached phase 3.

 During this phase, the following proceeds in parallel: